haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 # SEPA Payment method

-SEPA is a payment method added used in Haveno for buying and selling XMR for Euros (EUR).
+SEPA is a payment method used in Haveno for buying and selling XMR for Euros (EUR).
 SEPA is the most common way people in the EU send and receive payment to each other via their banks.

-Those payments usually take a couple of working days to complete, but can take up to 6 days depending on weekends / public holidays.
+SEPA payments usually take a couple of working days to complete, but can take up to 6 days depending on weekends and public holidays.

 #### Where can I find out more about SEPA?

-Here is a list of SEPA resources:
+Here's a list of SEPA resources:

 - [SEPA Wikipedia Page](https://en.wikipedia.org/wiki/Single_Euro_Payments_Area)
 - [SEPA regulator](https://www.europeanpaymentscouncil.eu/)

 #### What countries are available for SEPA?

-SEPA payments is available to most people in Europe.
-All EU users and some additional European countries.
+SEPA payments are available to most people in Europe.
+All EU users and some additional European countries can benefit from this service.

 #### What currencies are available for SEPA?